unChaz/sci-fi-5e/srd/classes/sorcerer.md

 ###### Draconic Resilience

-As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
+As tek flows through your body, it causes physical traits of your dragon ancestors to emerge.
 At 1st level, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 When you aren’t wearing armor, your AC equals 13 + your Dexterity modifier.